cchinchristopherj/Right-Whale-Convolutional-Neural-Network/README.md

-Whale Convolutional Neural Network (Supervised)
+Right Whale Detection Challenge Part I
 =========================

-Convolutional Neural Network to Recognize Right Whale Upcalls (via Standard Backpropagation)
+Convolutional Neural Network to Recognize Right Whale Upcalls (Baseline Model)

 The  purpose of this application was to detect right whales from hydrophone recordings by detecting the unique temporal evolution and spectral features of their characteristic upcalls.
-The dataset was made publicly available for the Kaggle challenge accompanying the Workshop on Machine Learning for Bioacoustics at ICML 2013.
+The dataset was made publicly available for the [Kaggle challenge](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux) accompanying the [Workshop on Machine Learning for Bioacoustics at ICML 2013](http://sabiod.univ-tln.fr/icml2013/challenge_description.html).
 Concretely, the dataset consisted of 47841 2-second-long audio clips from recordings taken over four days that were annotated by an expert as either 1 (positive class indicating presence of a right whale upcall) or 0 (negative class indicating ambient noise and absence of an upcall).
 Following the precedent set by other state-of-the-art deep learning models designed for similar classification tasks, the 2-second audio clips were converted into spectrograms and features extracted from these images were used by a convolutional neural network to make predictions.
 It was found that an FFT size of 256 and overlap of 75% yielded an optimal balance of time and frequency resolution.

-Uses the dataset and labels constructed for [Kaggle 2013 ICML Whale Challenge](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux)

-The training dataset for [Kaggle 2013 ICML Whale Challenge](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux) can be accessed [here](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux/data) by selecting "train_2.zip" and clicking "Download"

 With the competition having concluded, my goal was to discover alternative methodologies that could present advantages over the winning submissions.
 As a baseline to compare with future experimental work, I developed a Convolutional Neural Network (CNN) with hyperparameters based on those used by one of the leading competitors, Jure Zbontar.